ProstoyVadila/lorem_rustum/README.md

 # Lorem Rustum

-A small tool for generating random lorem-ipsum with a rusty fleur
+A simple lib for generating random lorem-ipsum with a rusty fleur

 # Quict Start